-Phil Rosenzweig is professor of strategy and international business.
-He is Co-director of Transition to Business Leadership, and was also Co-Director of the Dual Executive MBA Program with CKGSB.
+Phil Rosenzweig is Professor Emeritus of Strategy and International Management.
+He is Co-director of Transition to Business Leadership and was Co-director of the Dual Executive MBA Program with CKGSB.

-Professor Rosenzweig's areas of expertise include strategy, firm performance, and complex organization design.
-He has written on the management of multinational firms, with articles published in Strategic Management Journal, Journal of International Business Studies, Academy of Management Review, Management Science, and California Management Review.
-He is also author of numerous case studies on firms including Microsoft, Daimler Benz, Matsushita, Heineken, Accor, MTN, Dubai Aluminium, and Vodafone.
+His areas of expertise include strategy, firm performance, and complex organizational design.
+He has written on the management of multinational firms, with articles published in Strategic Management Journal, the Journal of International Business Studies, Academy of Management Review, Management Science, and California Management Review.
+He has also authored numerous case studies on firms including Microsoft, Daimler Benz, Matsushita, Heineken, Accor, MTN, Dubai Aluminium, and Vodafone.

-Drawing on more than 30 years of business and academic experience, Professor Rosenzweig has consulted with numerous firms in Europe and North America, and has taught executive courses in North America, South America, Europe, Japan, Singapore, and the Middle East.
-Most recently he has worked closely with CKGSB regarding China and Chinese management.
+Drawing on more than 30 years of business and academic experience, he has consulted with numerous firms in Europe and North America and has taught executive courses in North America, South America, Europe, Japan, Singapore, and the Middle East.
+Most recently, he has worked closely with CKGSB regarding China and Chinese management.

-Prior to joining IMD, Phil Rosenzweig was assistant professor at Harvard Business School from 1990 to 1996.
-In addition to his academic experience, he worked with Hewlett-Packard Company in California from 1979 to 1986.
-He received his PhD from the Wharton School, University of Pennsylvania in 1990; MBA from the University of California, Los Angeles, in 1980; BA in economics from the University of California, Santa Barbara, in 1976.
+Prior to joining IMD, Rosenzweig was an assistant professor at Harvard Business School from 1990 to 1996.
+Prior to his academic experience, he worked with Hewlett-Packard in California from 1979 to 1986.
+He received his PhD from the Wharton School, University of Pennsylvania in 1990, his MBA from the University of California, Los Angeles, in 1980, and his BA in economics from the University of California, Santa Barbara, in 1976.

 IMD's signature program, OWP, brings you the latest business trends, thought leadership and insights to revitalize your business, drive innovation and lead you forward.
 Fully customizable schedule.
 For executives and teams.

 Transforming managers into leaders